Teach Yourself Bagpipes by Lindsay Davidsonbringing quality 'piping instruction to you for free

 Notes are named using letters from the alphabet.
 The pitch is indicated by the vertical position of a note on the stave.

 Every stave starts with a clef - this indicates a reference note for us to read every other note from.
 In ‘piping, we use a “G Clef”.
 This is so named as the curly section of the clef goes around the line which indicates the note called “G”.
-Please, follow the note names up in sequence as different browsers and screen settings may display the note names in different positions.

 Try to remember the following rhyme to help remember the names: